 Mid West ARIES (Advancing Recovery in Ireland Education Service) offers a range of courses, information and educational materials on Recovery and Well-Being in Mental Health in Limerick, Clare and North Tipperary.

-- To provide an educational programme and resource on recovery and well-being that inspires hope, creates opportunities and fosters the belief that recovery and well-being are possible.
+- To inspire hope, create opportunities and foster the belief that recovery and well-being are possible.

 - To promote education as a tool in mental health recovery.

 - To make this programme available in Limerick, Clare and North Tipperary.